 Loan-to-value is one of the most important of these.
 It is also a helpful way of understanding the actual value of a property, working out whether you can afford to buy it, and what sort of mortgage and interest rates might be available to you.

 How to work out loan-to-value

 As we’ve discovered, your loan-to-value won’t stay the same for long.
-Since house prices can fluctuate, your loan-to-value could easily go up or down, even if you are only paying the interest on your mortgage, without making any difference to the debt itself.
+Since house prices fluctuate, your loan-to-value will go up or down, even if you are only paying the interest on your mortgage, without making any difference to the debt itself.